 1.4 Long Term Use Restriction.
 At the time of disposition of the Project Site, Developer shall execute and deliver to HA a recordable land use restriction agreement (the “LURA”), consistent with the requirements of the NOFA and the RFP, enforceable as a perpetual restriction encumbering the Project Site under G.L. c.
 184 Sections 31-33, pursuant to which Developer shall agree to use the Project Site solely for multifamily residential housing, including state-aided public housing as required by this Agreement, excepting any other incidental uses necessary for the success of the development.

 1.5 Additional Sites.
-Nothing in this Agreement shall prelude Developer from incorporating into the Project, with the prior written consent of HA and DHCD, one or more adjacent parcels of land; provided that any LURA entered into pursuant to Section 1.4 of this Agreement shall encumber such additional land as well as the Project Site.
+Nothing in this Agreement shall preclude Developer from incorporating into the Project, with the prior written consent of HA and DHCD, one or more adjacent parcels of land; provided that any LURA entered into pursuant to Section 1.4 of this Agreement shall encumber such additional land as well as the Project Site.

 Article 2.
 Development of Project; Public Housing; Term of Agreement.